tutorialzine/touchTouch/readme.md

 To show specific sets of pictures, add a "data-gallery" attribute to <strong>either:</strong>

 Each of the anchor tags you want in that set, with a unique value.

 ```html
 	<a href="image.jpg" data-gallery="hongkong" title="Lion Rock"></a>
 ```

-<strong>Or:</strong>
+*Or:*

 Any ancestor containing the elements selected by the plugin.
 Note that this method takes priority if both are used on the same set.